Economy

 Current Month:

-Manufacturing sales decreased 0.9% in May, driven by declines in the petroleum and coal product and machinery subsectors.
+Manufacturing sales decreased 1.0% in August, driven largely by lower sales in the transportation equipment and food subsectors.

 Previous Month: